aarl-ieee-nitk/aarl-ieee-nitk.github.io/_posts/2020-04-09-Survey-on-Adversarial-attacks-and-defenses.md

 There can be multiple possible Nash equilibria in a game.
 But what does this got to do with the attacks?

 Remember the cyclic non-transitive relationship that we observed among the adversarial, normal opponent, masked, and victim policies?
 This behavior is similar to what we see in *Rock-Paper-Scissors* (RPS).
-There does not exist a Nash in RPS.
+There does not exist a pure-startegy Nash in RPS.
 Say there is a situation where player 1 has rock, and player 2 has paper.
 Following this, the player 2 wins, so it would not change its strategy.
 For player 1, switching its move to scissors, provided the player 2 stays with paper, will be more rewarding, and hence the two players are not in Nash.
 We will have a cyclic behavior like - *paper, scissors, rock, paper, scissors, rock.....*.
 The same is true in case of the policies we have seen.

 ![Rock-Paper-Scissors](/assets/adv/rps.png)